daileyba/phonetics-of-tone-in-Northern-Pomo/README.md

-# Phonetics of Tone in Northern Pomo
+# Investigating the Phonetics of Tone in Northern Pomo

 Scripts and data accompanying the LSA 2026 presentation on F0 dynamics and tonal coarticulation in Northern Pomo.